Los Rios supports all of our students and their dreams.

 What is the latest information about the DACA issue?

-9/15 UPDATE: The Federal Government has announced that they plan to end the Deferred Action for Childhood Arrivals (DACA) program.
+In September, the Federal Government announced that they plan to end the Deferred Action for Childhood Arrivals (DACA) program.
 In the announcement, the administration indicated that they plan on “winding down” the program, saying that there will be no immediate change in status for those currently enrolled in DACA but that they will no longer accept new applications.
 They also announced that those whose permits expire by March 5, 2018 will be permitted to apply for two-year renewals, but it’s unclear what the long-term implications of this would be for applicants.
-The announcement was followed by news reports of a potential deal between the Trump Administration and members of Congress on this issue, but there is no clear picture of what the details of such an agreement would be, nor is there a sense of a timeline for Congressional action.

-- For assistance filling out and/or submitting renewal applications, please visit openingdoors.com.
-Download the organization’s flyers in multiple languages: English and Spanish here, and Filipino here.
+- For assistance filling out and/or submitting renewal applications, please visit www.openingdoorsinc.org.
+Click here for the organization’s flyer on applying for renewal.

 - Stay enrolled in school.
 Undocumented students are welcome on the Los Rios college campuses and should continue their education, with or without DACA.